jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 1. An authenticator, which can verify a user's account.
 It also contains a process.
-2. A "KubeSpawner" that talks to the kubernetes API and tells it to spawn pods for users if one doesn't already exist.
-KubeSpawner will tell kubernetes to create a pod for a new user, then it will tell the the Proxy Pod that the user’s pod has been created.
+2. A "KubeSpawner" that talks to the Kubernetes API and tells it to spawn pods for users if one doesn't already exist.
+KubeSpawner will tell Kubernetes to create a pod for a new user, then it will tell the the Proxy Pod that the user’s pod has been created.
 3. An admin panel that has information about who has pods created, and what kind of usage exists on the cluster.